 Back to About the Law Library

-UPDATE FOR FALL 2020: Study rooms will not be available during the upcoming semester.
+UPDATE FOR SPRING 2021: Study rooms will not be available during the upcoming semester.
 The library will have study carrels and tables available by reservation only.

 Students may book a library space for up to 4 hours a day and up to 7 days in advance.